poetsgig/pg-featured-img/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==

+= 1.3 =
+Revert setting on front-end for display_description Revert setting on front-end for display_img_title

 = 1.2 =
 * Require minimum WP version 4.6 before plugin can be activated